web-design-project-2025/web-design-project-group-17/README.md

 RE:VIEW – Anime Review Web

-*This is not a fully developed website, but an assignment where the website is supposed to emulate a real website as well as possible, with our current skills.
+*This is not a fully developed website, but a project where the website is supposed to emulate a real website as well as possible, with our current skills.
 *Images taken from the web, & taken from especially MyAnimeList, and we take no ownership or revenue from this at all, this is for education.

 RE:VIEW is a minimally designed website, with the purpose of showcasing animes and reviews by yourself and others.